adamspd/django-appointment/README.md

 9. Slot availability that accounts for the real duration of a service, plus a configurable rest time between appointments (globally or per staff member).
 10. Automatic cleanup of abandoned appointment requests, with a `cleanup_appointment_requests` management command.
+11. Per-day unavailabilities: a staff member can block a time range on a single date (a break, a meeting) without losing the whole day, and the booking page hides the affected slots.

 ## Key features introduced in previous versions.